-Our portion of each individual practising certificate fee represents 40% of our overall funding requirement.
+Our proportion of each individual practising certificate fee represents 40% of our overall funding requirement.
 The remaining 60% is charged to SRA-regulated firms based on their turnover.

-In this table below you can see the trajectory of the SRA's portion of the practising certificate fee over time.
+In this table below you can see the trajectory of the SRA's proportion of the practising certificate fee over time.

-Practising year 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 SRA portion of practising certificate fee £147 £147 £151 £145 £151 £162 £162
+Practising year 2018- 19 2023- 24 2024- 25 SRA proportion of practising certificate fee £147 £147 £151 £145 £151 £162 £162

-The individual practising certificate fee for each financial year, and the portion that we require from that fee, is calculated from existing numbers of practising solicitors.
-The fee and our requirements are considered and approved by the Legal Services Board
+The individual practising certificate fee for each financial year, and the proportion that we require from that fee, is calculated from existing numbers of practising solicitors.
+The fee and our requirements are considered and approved by the Legal Services Board.